Estrablin: Antiquity

 Located near the Gallo-Roman city of Vienne, Estrablin was long occupied and exploited by men.
 Thus, the Roman times have left many traces.
-First, it is important to note that in Roman times, Estrablin, together with Eyzin-Pinet, was the main source of water supply for the city of Vienne.
+First, in Roman times, Estrablin, together with Eyzin-Pinet, was the main source of water supply for the city of Vienne.
 Indeed, four of the eleven aqueducts bringing water in Vienne came from the territory of the current commune of Estrablin.
 Three of these aqueducts took their water from the aquifer of the Gère river (two in the hamlet of Gemens, one in the hamlet of Gabetière).
 The last aqueducts took its water directly in the Suze stream thanks to a reservoir dam that the Romans had built between the hamlet of Malissol upstream, and the Gère river, downstream.

 The discovery of ancient objects on the territory of Estrablin also attests of a former occupation.
 Thus, during the development of the D41 Department Road in 1837 was discovered, in the hamlet of La Coupe, an earthenware vase containing more than 1,000 Roman coins dating from the third and fourth centuries.
 Unfortunately, all of these coins disappeared, probably shared between the workers behind the discovery.